agmenc/little-lift/README.md

 little-lift
 -----------

-Clone little-lift locally, and use it as the starting point for a Lift project.
+Clone or unzip little-lift locally, and use it as the starting point for a Lift project.
 Features:
 * Anything called "Example..." is there as a demo
 * Page - make a SiteMap more easily by extending Page - see ExampleStaticPage
 * Agent - just a vague nod to the PAC pattern (which is not demonstrated here)